Collegiate Choral Festival

 While all participating choirs will be invited and encouraged to attend the full day, it will be necessary for a choir to attend the entire block in which they are performing.
 This means that in whatever block you choose to perform in, morning or afternoon you choir will need to be seated in the audience from beginning through the end, (other than their performance time, of course!)
 No lunch will be provided on-site, so you are free to explore the offerings that the Birmingham area has to offer.

 1. E-mail Melinda Doyle with the name of your school, performing choir, and director's name (all as would be printed in the program) as well as a statement regarding preference for Morning, Afternoon, or Either performing block.
 Confirmation of performing block will be sent back via e-mail.
-The deadline for registration is Friday, October 31, 2014 (or whenever space fills up).
+Registrations will be accepted on a first come, first serve basis.
+The deadline for registration is Friday, October 31, 2015 (or whenever space fills up).

 3. Please fill out the registration form and send it along with the registration fee of $250.00 (checks made payable to ALABAMA ACDA) to: